Israel says cracks Palestinian al Qaeda cell in Jerusalem

 | JERUSALEM

-JERUSALEM Israel said on Wednesday it had arrested two Palestinians from East Jerusalem who were planning to carry out attacks for al Qaeda, including on the U.S. Embassy, with the help of foreign suicide bombers posing as Russian tourists.
+JERUSALEM Israel said on Wednesday it had arrested two Palestinians from East Jerusalem who were planning to carry out attacks for al Qaeda with the help of foreign suicide bombers posing as Russian tourists.

-Security experts say al Qaeda and its global agenda have had only a fringe appeal among Palestinians as they pursue a more nationalist conflict with Israel.
+Security experts say al Qaeda and its global agenda have for a long time had only a only fringe appeal among Palestinians as they pursue a more nationalist conflict with the Jewish state.

-Shin Bet said the two Palestinians planned to provide bomb vests to foreign militants posing as Russian tourists for attacks on an Israeli convention centre in Jerusalem and the U.S. Embassy in Tel Aviv.
-It said they also planned to kidnap a soldier and attack an Israeli bus in the occupied West Bank.
+It did not say if they had lawyers or how they might plead in open court.
+Civil rights groups have often accused the Shin Bet of duress against terrorism suspects.

-Shin Bet did not say if the Palestinians had lawyers or how they might plead in open court.
-Civil rights groups have often accused the Shin Bet of using duress against terrorism suspects.
+According to the agency, the Palestinians planned to provide bomb vests to foreign militants posing as Russian tourists for attacks on an Israeli convention centre in Jerusalem and the U.S. Embassy in Tel Aviv.

-U.S. State Department spokeswoman Marie Harf said: "Obviously we have been in contact with the Israeli government regarding these threats...
-The U.S. Embassy was not just the target, but other targets were mentioned, I believe."
+The detainees were further accused of planning to kidnap a soldier and shoot up an Israeli bus in the occupied West Bank.
+One of the men was arrested as he prepared to travel to Syria, via Turkey, to undergo weapons training, the Shin Bet said.

 THIRD ARREST